-Using this approach, we have developed a new canvas, which assesses all the elements needed for preparing a crowdfunding campaign.
+Using this approach, we have developed a new canvas that assesses all the elements needed to prepare a crowdfunding campaign.
 Tailor-made to crowdfunding principles and requirements, it assesses the main elements you will need in your project when preparing for crowdfunding.

 Document your ideas, create a visual representation of all the key elements and metrics you need for success:

 Here’s a rough idea of what your canvas should look like:

 Let’s assess these metrics one by one in an example and assume you want to open a unique café in your neighborhood that will be tailor-made to the needs of musicians.
 In our example, we won’t go too far, but depending on the demand you can specify more niches, e.g. café for classical or rock musicians.
 So in here, we are trying to find a niche for differentiation.
 Let’s name the café Tasty Mozart (don’t concentrate on real value of this project, rather pay attention to the breakdown of the metrics we will analyze).